Saturday with Jocelyn. Deep in event sourcing infrastructure. Not the flashy stuff—the plumbing.

 await store.AppendAsync(streamId, events, aggregate.Version);

-// RIGHT - capture version at load time
+// RIGHT - snapshot the version at load time

 var loadedVersion = aggregate.Version;

-aggregate.DoStuff(); // emits events, version changes
+aggregate.DoStuff(); // emits events, version increments

 await store.AppendAsync(streamId, events, loadedVersion);